top of page

 Feeding Your Cat

-Your cat is a carnivore and must be fed a high-quality diet that includes the right balance of these major nutrients: protein, fats, carbohydrates, minerals, vitamins, and water.
-Their food can be wet, dry, or a mixture of both.
+Cats are natural carnivores and need a high-quality diet with the right balance of essential nutrients, including: protein, fats, carbohydrates, minerals, vitamins, and water.
+You can feed them wet food, dry food, or a combination of both.

 Wet Food vs. Dry Food